(Don’t worry, we saved it for him)

 Denver – Colorado Governor John Hickenlooper posted a video to his Facebook page today soliciting donations to the highly partisan Democratic Senate Campaign Fund from his official office inside the Colorado State Capitol.
 The video is staged directly in front of the official Colorado State Seal within the office, and was clearly created to convey to viewers an air of official state business throughout the political pitch.

 “You may NEVER, EVER use State resources for campaign work,” White said in missive sent Thursday.
-“This includes conducting campaign business on your work computers or in the Capitol. [emphasis added] If you violate this policy, disciplinary action will be taken.”
+“This includes conducting campaign business on your work computers or in the Capitol.

 “Governor Hickenlooper should heed the advice of his own former Chief of Staff and not use state resources and buildings to conduct campaign business,” said Kelly Maher, executive director of Compass Colorado.
 “Considering the fact his own staff has dealt with this exact issue and has been warned against it, the Governor’s ‘aww, shucks’ demeanor is not sufficient to plead ignorance.
 His own staff would be fired for such a violation.”